ox-runtime/ox/README.md

 # ox

-**WORK-IN-PROGRESS** - This is still heavily under-development and is not (yet) fully compliant with the OpenXR spec.

 **ox** is a simple, lightweight, cross-platform OpenXR runtime for Windows, Linux and Mac.
 It supports OpenGL, Vulkan and Metal.

 The primary purpose of **ox** is automated testing of OpenXR applications.
 It comes with a [virtual OpenXR device](https://github.com/ox-runtime/ox-simulator) which can be controlled programmatically (e.g. press a button, move the headset etc).
 The effect of these actions can then be verified in the OpenXR application that you're testing.

+⚠️ **WORK-IN-PROGRESS!** - This is still heavily under-development and is not (yet) fully compliant with the OpenXR spec.

 <img height="400" alt="image" src="https://github.com/user-attachments/assets/e2b888d6-2295-4aa7-8aa0-be7f1b620c08" />

-## Usage
+## Getting Started
-Download ox from the [latest release](https://github.com/ox-runtime/ox/releases).
+1. Download ox from the [latest release](https://github.com/ox-runtime/ox/releases).

-ox can be used in three ways:
+2. ox can be used in three ways.
+Click to get started with your preferred method:
     - [In-Process](docs/inside_the_process.md) - Inside your application process and testing framework.
 Useful for automated testing (including CI runners).
     - [GUI](docs/gui.md) - Useful for development and live testing.
     - [REST API](docs/rest_api.md) - Useful for agentic development, or when you can't use the in-process API.

 Here's an example of how `ox` can be used for automatically testing [Blender's XR mode](https://github.com/cmdr2/blender-xr-regression-tests).

-## Code

-The code is organized into multiple repositories:
-- [ox](https://github.com/ox-runtime/ox) (this repo): bundles the core sub-repos into a single build.
-- [ox-sim-driver](https://github.com/ox-runtime/ox-sim-driver): the simulator GUI and C API (plus wrappers) for controlling the virtual device programmatically
-- [ox-runtime](https://github.com/ox-runtime/ox-runtime): the OpenXR runtime implementation
-- [ox-ipc-proxy](https://github.com/ox-runtime/ox-ipc-proxy): a shared library that both the runtime and driver service depend on for IPC communication

 ## Using the Runtime